joseppii/Vehicle-Detection/README.md

     search_vec = [(350, 500, 1.3), (400, 650, 1.8), (500, 700, 2.5)]

 The search was applied on all images found within the test_images folder.
-For each test image the bounding boxes detected were filtered using a heatmap.
+For each test image a heatmap was constructed and thresholded.
+Individual cars were detected using `scipy.ndimage.measurements.label()`.
+A bounding box was drawn for each detection.
 The heatmap for each image, as well as the corresponding bounding box can be seen in the figures below:

 ![alt text][image4]
 ![alt text][image5]